davekinkead/thesis/paper.coffee.md

   1. Polities are sufficiently large for the Condorcet effect to emerge.

   2. Voters in each polity are uniformly distributed by epistemic competence.

+Restating this another way.....any account of inclusion for a polity in which an epistemic justification of democracy will be used must show that each polity has a greater than 50% chance of any randomly selected voter voting correctly.

+If voters are uniformly distributed by belief in the political space, then almost any account of inclusion will be compatible with an epistemic justification of authority.
+If voters are highly clustered however, then any arbitrary partioning of the space will undermine the subsequent claims of epistemic virtue and therefore legitimacy.
+In scenarios where clustering of belief is present, then the account of inclusion must explicitly show it satisfies the assumptions of its corresponding account of authority.

+  !!
+Another restatement: Where we draw boundaries is irrelevent for this account of democracy if the distribution of voters by belief is uniform.
+Where we draw boundaries is very important however, when the distribution of voters by belief is clustered.

 ##  Preference Justifications